PerfectlySoft/PerfectDocs/guide/logFiles.md

 ## Linking events with "eventid"

 Each log event returns an event id string.
-If an eventid string is supplied to the directive then it will use the supplied eventid in the log file instead - this makes it easy to link together related events.
+If an eventid string is supplied to the directive then it will use the supplied eventid in the log file instead.
+This makes it easy to link together related events.

 ``` swift
 let eid = LogFile.warning("test 1")